Debunking the Claim That Republicans and Democrats Switched Sides on Race

 Three Events Misrepresented by Democrats

-The persistent lie is partially based on three significant events that have been twisted and spun by Democrats and their sycophants in the biased liberal media:
+The persistent fantasy of the two party switching sides is partially based on three significant events that have been twisted and spun by Democrats and their sycophants in the biased liberal media:

 1. Barry Goldwater’s position regarding the Civil Right Act of 1964.
 Goldwater did oppose that bill in its final form because he argued that it was unconstitutional, in that it usurped state and individual rights.
 Goldwater had helped found the Arizona’s NAACP, and he had voted for earlier versions of the civil rights legislation.
 Thus, Goldwater's opposition was not similar to the Democrats' opposition based on racism; Goldwater's opposition was based on the interpretation of the Constitution that guarantees basic individual rights.